CoolBassist/Twilight/README.md

 # Twilight
 A turn based card game.
+Requires the Python module `rich` to run.

 You and the bot are given 2 cards randomly from a pool of available cards, and also a rest card.